verifyica-team/verifyica/README.md

 Verifyica swaps the paradigm to be test argument first oriented ...

-- Given a set of arguments, execute each test with the arguments
+- Given a set of arguments, execute each test with the arguments.

 ```
 for (TestArgument testArgument : TestArguments) {